codergrl/presentations/2019-PS-DevSummit/Readme.md

 #### Editing presentation
+- Clone locally
-- Go into the presentation folder and edit the presentation.md
+- Go into the presentation folder
+- Edit the presentation.md file.
+- Push changes and merge into master
+- Use links above to see changes live

 #### Run locally
 - Navigate to the folder where presentation is cloned